What is RNA-based iPS cell research?

 Many of us hoped this was real, but worried that it was too good to be true.

-It is difficult to overstate how excited people were about the idea of making iPS cells just using RNAs based on Rossi’s paper.
+It is difficult to overstate how excited people were about the idea of making iPS cells just using RNAs based on the paper from the team led by Derrick Rossi.
 Entire institutes said they were going to switch to the method.

 I’m hearing from many independent labs now that the method isn’t working for them.
 There are even some rumblings in the grapevine that the method stopped working for the Rossi lab itself at some point.